Difference Between Fixed Cost and Variable Cost

 As can be seen from the above explanations that both the categories of cost are very different in nature and serve important roles in the financial analysis.
 The higher volume of production results in better absorption of the fixed cost of production which improves profitability, while variable cost per unit is instrumental in ascertaining the contribution margin at the product level.
 So, both the categories are used in unique ways to each other.
 As such it is important to understand the various facets of the two to apply them successfully in a business scenario.
 I hope the article helps you to decipher the two cost categories.

-This has a been a guide to the top differences between Fixed Cost vs Variable Cost.
+This has been a guide to Fixed Cost vs Variable Cost.
 Here we discuss the top differences between Fixed cost and variable cost with an example, infographics, and comparison table.
 You may also have a look at the following articles –